 The application will be considered under the Land Use By-law Amendment process.

-A public information meeting will be held on Thursday, October 17, 2019 beginning at 7:00 p.m. at Saint Margaret of Scotland Anglican Church Hall, 3751 Robie Street, Halifax, NS.
-At this meeting, a presentation will be given outlining the proposal with municipal staff and the applicant in attendance to answer questions and receive feedback.
+A public information meeting was held on Thursday, October 17, 2019 beginning at 7:00 p.m. at Saint Margaret of Scotland Anglican Church Hall, 3751 Robie Street, Halifax, NS.
+View the meeting presentation and the meeting minutes summary.

 Documents Submitted for Evaluation